 Liposuction is a cosmetic surgery that surgically removes fat from the body using a suction device known as a cannula.
 This procedure has been used for years to create slimmer figures and shapelier contours.
 Common areas for fat removal include the abdomen, thighs, lower back, hips, chest, and chin.
-Dr. Clinton Webster offers traditional liposuction, as well as laser lipo and other alternatives depending on the patient’s needs.
+Dr. Clinton Webster offers traditional liposuction, as well as laser liposuction and other alternatives depending on the patient’s needs.
 The incision used for liposuction is relatively small, and the recovery is short.
-It is important to note that Oklahoma City men and women should not use liposuction as a replacement for a healthy weight loss plan.
+It is important to note that liposuction should not be used as a replacement for a healthy weight loss plan.
 It is a body contouring procedure that accentuates and compliments areas that are resistant to diet and exercise.

 Tumescent liposuction is a common approach used by surgeons.
 It is a suction-assisted (SAL) form of lipo that first injects a liquid agent into the area that is to be treated.
 The liquid agent includes saline, Lidocaine (a numbing agent) and Epinephrine (a medication that controls bleeding).
 A cannula is then inserted and passed through the fat deposits, suctioning them out.
 An attached power-aided motor allows the surgeon to control the speed of the fat removal, which can be as great as a few pounds or as little as several ounces.